punkymaniac/gitprofile/README.md

 * Change current profile with one author/commiter profile on the project
 * All profiles are saved in a file: ~/.gitprofile

+This repository contain also a pre-commit hook who allow to verify the profile before commiting.
+This hook is usefull only on global hook or as default hook on each new repository.

 ## Getting Started

 ### Requirements